-Professional services teams from NetApp and our partners offer assessment, design, and implementation services that help customers optimize their cloud and IT environments.
-These experts help customers deploy new capabilities with confidence.
-Our highly responsive NetApp Global Support organization supplies systems, processes, and people wherever they are needed to provide continuous operation in complex and critical environments.
-Our services offer IT organizations the right expertise to envision, deploy, and operate data management solutions, to accelerate innovation, and to increase lifetime solution value.
+The NetApp Global Support organization supplies systems, processes, and people wherever needed to provide continuous operation in complex and critical environments.
+Our services offer IT organizations the right expertise to envision, deploy, and operate data management solutions, accelerate innovation, and increase lifetime solution value.